Revised August 25, 2019

 Saying that Coronavirus causes FIP might be a little like saying “flies cause garbage” just because the two are usually found together.
 Whether or not coronavirus is the real trigger is unknown.
-Many perfectly normal cats who will never develop FIP will test positive for Coronavirus; in my experience, about 40% of normal cats are positive.
-A positive test is only a reflection of the cat’s having been exposed to the virus at some time in its life, and doesn’t mean very much otherwise.
+Many perfectly normal cats who will never develop FIP will test positive for Coronavirus; in my experience, about 40% of normal cats will have a positive test.
+This is only a reflection of the cat’s having been exposed to the virus at some time in its life, and doesn’t mean very much otherwise.

 There is a vaccine for FIP, but most experts do not recommend it.
 The vaccine is not very effective, and it can actually cause worse problems than it purports to solve.
 In challenge trials, vaccinated cats got sicker and died sooner than unvaccinated cats.

-There is no good treatment for FIP.
+Treatment for FIP has been difficult.
 Studies have shown variable results with interferon, a drug called Trental (pentoxifylline, a blood thinner), along with prednisolone (a steroid) to suppress the immune system’s over-reaction and inflammation.
 These drugs may reduce symptoms and prolong the cat’s life, but there is little evidence that they provide a true cure for FIP.

-Since so little is really known about the true nature of FIP, it’s hard to recommend specific preventive measures.
-However, a nutritious diet and appropriate immune-supporting supplements are always the best bet to create optimal health for your cat.
-We recommend a primarily wet food diet (either canned or homemade) along with four specific supplements: digestive enzymes, probiotics, antioxidants, and omega-3 fatty acids.
+It’s hard to recommend specific preventive measures for such an elusive disease.
+However, a nutritious diet, minimal vaccination, and appropriate immune-supporting supplements are always the best bet to create optimal health for your cat.
+We recommend a primarily wet food diet (raw, canned or homemade) along with four specific supplements: digestive enzymes, probiotics, antioxidants, and omega-3 fatty acids.